pythonanywhere/flask-tutorials/tutorial-1.md

 Click the "Save" button again, then the reload button, and check out your site on the tab you kept open earlier.
 Now, both `http://`*yourusername*`.pythonanywhere.com/` and `http://`*yourusername*`.pythonanywhere.com/wibble` will work, and will return different text.

 So that was our first change, but it was pretty pointless.
 Let's use git to undo it.
-Click on the PythonAnywhere logo at the top right of the editor page, and you'll be taken to the main PythonAnywhere "Consoles" list.
-You'll see that under "Your consoles" there's a thing called something like "Bash console 5676757".
+Click on the PythonAnywhere logo at the top left of the editor page, and you'll be taken to the main PythonAnywhere dashboard.
+You'll see that under "Recent Consoles" there's a thing called something like "Bash console 5676757".

 <img width="500" src="/static/images/flask-tutorial-consoles-list.png">